ClusterHQ/flocker/docs/using/installing/index.rst

       flocker-ca initialize mycluster

-   .. note:: This command creates cluster.key and cluster.crt.
-Please keep cluster.key secret, as anyone who can access it will be able to control your cluster.
+   .. note:: This command creates :file:`cluster.key` and :file:`cluster.crt`.
+             Please keep :file:`cluster.key` secret, as anyone who can access it will be able to control your cluster.

    You will find the files :file:`cluster.key` and :file:`cluster.crt` have been created in your working directory.